bafnayash/Iris_flower_classification-ML-/README.md

 # Iris_flower_classification-ML-
-This is a machine learning model to classify the Iris flowers to one of its species.
-The Iris flower dataset is a multivariate dataset which consists of Iris flowers classified into its various species.
+The Iris flower dataset is a multivariate dataset which consists of Iris flowers classified on the basis of its various species.
+Many machine learning models like Logistic Regression, Decision Tree Classifier, K-Neighbour Classifier, Linear Discriminant Analysis (LDA), Support Vector Machine (SVM) were deployed on the dataset of Iris Flowers to get the best results.
+Finally, the SVM model was used to predict the species of Iris flower with an accuracy of 99.6%.